Health Club Closings

 - If your membership is transferred to a new club and you believe that the new club does not offer the same services as your previous club, file a complaint with our office.

 - In many cases, North Carolina law requires health clubs to purchase a bond and file it with the Attorney General’s Office.
-If you paid for health club membership in advance and the club shuts down without offering to transfer you to a similar club, we may be able to help you get your money back.
+If you paid for health club membership in advance and the club shuts down without offering to transfer you to a similar club, we may be able to help you get your money back for any services you are still owed.

 We Can Help